 Splashtop Wired XDisplay is a decent method for Windows 10 and older Macs.
 It’s nowhere near as stable as Duet Display, but it’s a free alternative.
 You’re better off paying for the $10 Duet Display app, but if you’re short on cash, this could be a temporary solution.

-Splashtop Wired XDisplay requires the Splashtop’s desktop agent, Apple iTunes, and an iPad app.
-Once all three are installed on your PC, ensure the desktop app is running, connect the iPad to your computer with its USB cable, then launch the XDisplay app on your tablet.
+Splashtop Wired XDisplay requires iTunes for Windows, the XDisplay Agent desktop software, and an iPad app.
+Once all three are installed, ensure the desktop software is running, connect the iPad to your computer with its USB cable, and then launch the XDisplay app on your tablet.

 A blank desktop will appear on your iPad.
 Like Duet Display, you can then rearrange your monitors from your computer’s display settings, drag windows to your iPad, and use it as a second monitor as you would expect.